top of page

 Anju thought she knew what to expect out of life, but her opinion changed after attending the project team’s presentation.
 It was about the risk of child trafficking, the laws protecting young girls from early marriage, and the importance of education.
 Anju shyly approached Darsh, the project leader, and confessed that she wanted to go to school and study.
 Darsh invited her to start by attending the village literacy class.
 From that day, Anju became very active in her village literacy class.
 She loved learning and proved to be a bright pupil.

 “I was praising my God because Jesus taught these parables to a small group in the Aramaic language. . . .
-Even after so many years and so many cultural differences, these parables can get translated, and a minority language where the people are not very educated can understand the parables.”
+Even after so many years and so many cultural differences, these parables can get translated into a minority language and people who have not received an education can understand the parables.”

 Project Facilitator